sbOogway/poker-api/README.md

 cp scripts/local_with_uvicorn/.env.example src/.env
 ```

 For local development, the example environment values work fine.
 You can modify them later if needed.
+Then you just need to run:

 ```bash
 docker compose up